AnImpulsiveHuman/katacoda-scenarios/opagatekeeper-policy/gatekeeper/step3.md

 In this, we'll apply a policy to prohibit unauthorized host paths.

+## Reason
+This is important because, from a compromised pod, an attacker will be able to access sensitive files through the host path unless authorized host paths have been whitelisted.

 We have to apply the ConstraintTemplate and the Constraint.

 ## ConstraintTemplate